-At SenSource, we pride ourselves on providing solutions using the latest technologies for people counters and vehicle counters.
-Our staff of degreed engineers, software developers and technical support specialists ensure our sensing technologies and software meet the customer’s expectations, fit each unique application and are supported after installation.
+At SenSource, we pride ourselves on providing solutions using the latest people counting technology and vehicle counting technology.
+Our staff of engineers, software developers and technical support specialists ensure our sensing technologies and software meet the customer’s expectations, fit each unique application and are supported after installation.

 SenSource people counting sensors utilize the latest sensing technologies to meet the unique needs of customers.
 The ClearCount 3D Video people counter boasts 95% or greater accuracy guaranteed and uses the latest traffic monitoring technology, including queue management and dwell time capabilities.
 SenSource also offers a variety of mounting options and outdoor rated people counters, contact our sales team to learn more.